 If the MIC is valid, the Authenticator uses the MLME-SETKEYS.request primitive to configure the IEEE 802.11 MAC to send and, if the receive key has not yet been installed, to receive protected, individually addressed MPDUs using for the new PTK.

 The Authenticator updates the Key Replay Counter field so that it uses a fresh value if a rekey becomes necessary.

-Processing for STK generation is as follows:

-The STA_P sends message 4 to the STA_I.
-On reception of message 4, the STA_I verifies that the Key Replay Counter field value is one that it used on this 4-way handshake; if it is not, it silently discards the message.
-Otherwise,

-The STA_I checks the MIC.
-If the calculated MIC does not match the MIC that the STA_P included in the EAPOL-Key frame, the STA_I silently discards message 4.

-If the MIC is valid, the STA_I uses the MLME-SETKEYS.request primitive to configure the IEEE 802.11 MAC to send and, if the receive key has not yet been installed, to receive protected, individually addressed MPDUs using for the new STK.

-The STA_I updates the Key Replay Counter field so that it uses a fresh value if a rekey becomes necessary.

 4-way handshake implementation considerations

-When the 4-way handshake is used as part of the STK handshake, the initiator STA acts as Authenticator and peer STA acts as Supplicant.

 If the Authenticator does not receive a reply to its messages, it shall attempt dot11RSNAConfigPairwiseUpdateCount transmits of the message, plus a final timeout.
 The retransmit timeout value shall be 100 ms for the first timeout, half the listen interval for the second timeout, and the listen interval for subsequent timeouts.
 If there is no listen interval or the listen interval is zero, then 100 ms shall be used for all timeout values.
-If it still has not received a response after these retries, then for PTK generation the Authenticator should deauthenticate the STA, and for STK generation the STAs should delete the SMKSA and initiate an STSL application teardown procedure.
+If it still has not received a response after these retries, then for PTK generation the Authenticator should deauthenticate the STA.

 For PTK generation, if the STA does not receive message 1 within the expected time interval (prior to IEEE 802.1X timeout), it should disassociate, deauthenticate, and try another AP/STA.
-For STK generation, if the peer STA does not receive message 1 or message 3 within the expected time interval (prior to dot11RSNAConfigSATimeout as specified in Error!
-Reference source not found.), it deletes the SMKSA and invokes an STSL application teardown procedure.

 The Authenticator should ignore EAPOL-Key frames it is not expecting in reply to messages it has sent or EAPOL-Key frames in which the Ack bit is 1.
 This stops an attacker from sending the first message to the Supplicant who responds to the Authenticator.

-An implementation should save the KCK and KEK beyond the 4-way handshake, as they are needed for group key handshakes, STK Rekeying, and recovery from TKIP MIC failures.
+An implementation should save the KCK and KEK beyond the 4-way handshake, as they are needed for group key handshakes, and recovery from TKIP MIC failures.

 The Supplicant uses the MLME-SETKEYS.request primitive to configure the temporal key from Error!
 Reference source not found. into its STA after sending message 4 to the Authenticator.